-Bridget serves as Program Support Specialist at 501 Commons, where she provides administrative support to the Management Consulting and Human Resources programs.
+Bridget serves as HR & Learning Programs Associate at 501 Commons, where she helps manage 501 Commons' training events, as well as provide administrative support to the Human Resources program.

 Bridget grew up in Portland, Oregon before moving to north to Seattle to study at the University of Washington.
 Growing up speaking Cantonese and being influenced by her parents, who are first-generation immigrants from Hong Kong, taught her the value of diversity and global citizenship.
 This prompted her to pursue a Bachelor’s degree in International Studies, which she received in June 2015.